dotnet/runtime/src/tools/linker/docs/illink-options.md

 `illink -a assembly -l mideast,cjk`

-### Linking from an API info file
+### Trimming from an API info file

 The command:

 `illink -i assembly.info`

 will use a file produced by `mono-api-info` as a source.
-The linker will use this file to link only what is necessary to match the public API defined in the info file.
+The trimmer will use this file to link only what is necessary to match the public API defined in the info file.